 - Pumpkin pie spice mix - You can use 2 teaspoons cinnamon, ½ teaspoon ginger, ¼ teaspoon nutmeg and ¼ teaspoon allspice instead.

 - Powdered sweetener - I used an erythritol monk fruit sweetener blend.
 You can also use pure erythritol, allulose, Bocha Sweet or another 1:1 sugar substitute.
+If carbs are not a concern, you can also use coconut sugar.

 - Chopped pecans